Ethics Case of the Year

 Tell us what you have learned and make suggestions for future ethics cases of the year.
 Contact APA firstname.lastname@example.org.

-This year's "case of the year" is actually a series of ethical scenarios based on real-life planning issues from the past year.
-It was developed by the AICP Ethics Committee with the assistance of Ethics Officer James Peters, FAICP.
-It features seven different "cases" that address such current topics as: charitable gifts, incomplete information, plagiarism, social media, and special advantages.
+This year's "case of the year" is a series of ethical scenarios based on real-life planning issues from the past year.
+It was developed by the AICP Ethics Committee with the assistance of AICP Ethics Officer James Peters, FAICP.
+It features seven different "cases" that address such current topics as: soliciting donations, spousal job conflicts, political involvement, and accepting gifts.

 "We hope these real-life cases will help planners identify how the rules and ethical principles of the AICP Code of Ethics and Professional Conduct are applicable in daily professional use."